sio2project/oioioi/README.rst

     OIOIOI_UID=$(id -u) docker compose -f docker-compose-dev.yml up -d OIOIOI_UID=$(id -u) docker compose -f docker-compose-dev.yml exec web python3 manage.py runserver 0.0.0.0:8000

 to start the infrastructure in the development mode.
-Current dirrectory with the source code will be bound to /sio2/oioioi/ inside the running container.
+Current directory with the source code will be bound to /sio2/oioioi/ inside the running container.

 oioioi web interface will be available at localhost:8000, and the user admin with password admin will be created.

 Additionally you can bind config files and logs folder to the host::

     id=$(docker create sio2project/oioioi-dev)  #Create oioioi container
-    docker cp $id:/sio2/deployment deployment  #Copy initial deployment folder from oioioi contanier docker rm -v $id  #Remove unneeded container
+    docker cp $id:/sio2/deployment deployment  #Copy initial deployment folder from oioioi container docker rm -v $id  #Remove unneeded container

 Remember to also uncomment the appropriate volume binding in the web service description in the docker-compose-dev.yml.